 If bourbon is the soul of your cocktail and vermouth is the body, then bitters are the spice of life.
 These potent tinctures are like the seasoning for your drink, and just a few dashes can make all the difference.
 Bitters work by adding aromatic complexity and cutting through sweetness, helping to bring together the various flavors of the bourbon and vermouth.
 While Angostura is the classic choice for a reason, the world of bitters is vast.
 Orange bitters can add a bright, citrusy note, while mole bitters can introduce a hint of chocolate and spice.
 Think of them as the final touch that ties the entire drink together, turning it from a simple mix into a sophisticated, well-rounded cocktail.

-Find Your Ideal Ratio
+How to Find Your Perfect Pour Ratio

 While recipes provide a great roadmap, the perfect ratio is ultimately a matter of personal taste.
 A classic starting point for many bourbon and vermouth cocktails, like the Manhattan, is 2 parts bourbon to 1 part sweet vermouth.
 This creates a spirit-forward drink where the whiskey’s character shines.
 But consider this your baseline, not a hard-and-fast rule.
 If you’re using a high-proof bourbon, you might prefer a little more vermouth to soften the edges.
 If your vermouth is particularly rich, you might dial it back.
 The best approach is to start with the classic ratio, taste it, and adjust.
 You are the mixologist, so find the balance that tastes best to you.
 For inspiration, you can explore the ratios in our own cocktail recipes.

-How to Set Up Your Home Bar
+Setting Up Your Home Bar Like a Pro

 Creating a space to mix beautiful cocktails doesn’t require a full renovation or a massive budget.
 A great home bar is all about having the right tools and ingredients on hand so you’re ready whenever inspiration strikes.
 By focusing on a few key pieces of equipment and understanding how to properly care for your spirits, you can craft bar-quality drinks with confidence.
 Setting up your bar is the first step in turning your home into the perfect spot for enjoying a classic Manhattan or experimenting with your own creations.
 It’s less about quantity and more about quality and preparation.

-Essential Tools and Glassware
+The Tools and Glassware You Actually Need

 To mix spirit-forward cocktails like the Manhattan or Boulevardier, you don’t need a 20-piece kit.
 Start with these five essentials.
 First, a mixing glass and a long-handled bar spoon.
 For cocktails made entirely of spirits, stirring helps preserve a silky texture that shaking would otherwise agitate.
 Next, get a jigger for precise measurements—balance is everything.
 You’ll also need a strainer to hold back the ice as you pour your finished drink into the glass.
 Finally, stock a few types of bitters.
 Cocktail recipes are all about balance, and adding a dash of bitters can introduce incredible complexity.
 For glassware, a classic coupe or Nick & Nora glass is perfect for showcasing your creations.
 Once you have your setup, you can explore our cocktail recipes to put your new tools to work.